e-finance-frankfurt/server-user/README.md

 ## Environments

-**aime.** SOTA compute server with GPU support that is used primarily for research (data science, deep learning, ...), but also for teaching (theses, seminars, ...).
+**Aime.** SOTA compute server with GPU support that is used primarily for research (data science, deep learning, ...), but also for teaching (theses, seminars, ...).

 \- available via browser at [141.2.183.111](http://141.2.183.111/) (only from within the university network) <br />
 \- ... <br />